Scenario Planning

 The dot-com precedent

 The lesson that most people take from this period is: “it was a bubble and it burst.”
-The more useful lesson is that the survivors and casualties were distinguished by one thing — not the quality of their technology, but whether they had real revenue, real customers, and cash to survive a funding drought.
+The more useful lesson is that the survivors and casualties were distinguished by one thing: real revenue, real customers, and cash to survive a funding drought.
+The quality of their technology mattered surprisingly little.

 The bubble argument has matured

 The bear case is still alive, and parts of it remain sharp.
-But the goalposts moved — and that itself is a signal worth weighing.
-A bubble argument that survives a 99% cost decline by switching from economics to fraud is a weaker argument than one that didn’t have to switch.
+But the goalposts moved, and that itself is a signal worth weighing.
+A bubble argument that survives collapsing costs and compounding revenue by switching from economics to fraud is a weaker argument than one that didn’t have to switch.
 Hold the correction scenario open; don’t hold this particular version of it as the bear case.

 Amazon vs. Pets.com